SoK: Market Microstructure for Decentralized Prediction Markets (DePMs): Modular Workflow

+\begin{definition}[Automated bookmaking] Fix a market $M=(\Omega,J,R,t_{\mathrm{res}})$.
+An \emph{automated bookmaker} posts (i) a loss fund $\mathsf{Treas}\in\mathbb{R}_{\ge 0}$ in the numeraire $\mathcal{N}$ and (ii) a pricing rule (odds) for token types $j\in J$.
+It accepts deposits in $\mathcal{N}$ and issues shares, updating the supply vector $S$, and must always satisfy solvency (Definition~\ref{def:axioms}). \end{definition}

-\textit{Automated bookmaking} was popularized through the academic work of Robin Hanson~\cite{Ha03,Han07b}, researched for Intrade~\cite{McC08}, and first suggested for \depms by Truthcoin~\cite{Sz14}, which heavily influenced Augur v1~\cite{AKPWZ15}.
-In this model, the operator sets initial prices for each outcome share (equivalent to setting market odds) and collateralizes enough payout money to cover a worst-case loss in its treasury (preserving solvency in Definition~\ref{def:axioms}).
+In this model, the operator sets initial prices for each outcome share (equivalent to setting market odds) and collateralizes enough payout money to cover a worst-case loss in its treasury.
 If Alice is the first trader, she can immediately trade with the operator.
 The operator is autonomous and sets buy/sell prices algorithmically, originally using Hanson's logarithmic market scoring rule (LMSR)~\cite{Han07b}.
-The key point is that the operator is Alice's counterparty; if Alice wins, the operator loses, and vice-versa.
+The key point is that the operator's fund is Alice's counterparty; if Alice wins, the fund loses, and vice-versa.
 The pros are instant liquidity for the first trader and the cons are the risk to the operator of losing money and the burden of needing to set initial odds (getting them wrong increases the chances it loses).

-Acute readers might wonder the relationship between automated bookmaking and an automated market makers (\eg Uniswap) discussed below.
+Acute readers might wonder the relationship between automated bookmaking and an automated market makers (\eg Uniswap), which are discussed in the next section.
 Roughly speaking, a WTA market run by automated bookmaking is termed a cost-function prediction market (CFPM) and a CFPM is equivalent in pricing (and trade costs) to an AMM (defined by a set of axioms) with the right invariant~\cite{FPW23}.

 The second approach, \textit{splitting}, was first suggested for \depms by the Princeton \depm~\cite{BCFKMN14} based on the Iowa Electronic Market~\cite{iem}.
 Augur switched from automated book making to splitting in v2~\cite{AKPWZ19}, Gnosis implemented splitting in CTF~\cite{ctf}, and \depms built on CTF, including Polymarket~\cite{poly} and Omen~\cite{Omen_docs}, use it.